Tips and Best Management practices (BMPs) for specific businesses to help pass stormwater inspections and keep our watershed clean!

 - Never drain wash water into streets, gutters, parking lots, or storm drains.

-- Please follow BMPs found in these documents: Mobile Businesses, Best Management Practices and Pollution From Surface Cleaning
+- Please follow the BMPs found in these documents: Mobile Businesses, Best Management Practices, and Pollution From Surface Cleaning

-- Wash water that is free from debris and hazardous materials can be disposed into a utility sink, toilet or floor drain leading to the sanitary sewer.
+- Wash water that is free from debris and hazardous materials can be disposed of into a utility sink, toilet, or floor drain leading to the sanitary sewer.

 - For power washer/surface cleaners, take online mobile surface cleaning training through Bay Area Stormwater Management Agencies Association (BASMAA).
 Visit the Bay Area Stormwater Management Agencies Association website.

 Light industrial and commercial businesses include: